wayflyer/sdk-cta-reference-app/README.md

 - **Indicative Offer**: Shows a financing banner with specific offer details
 - **Generic Offer**: Displays a general financing banner without specific terms
-- **Continue Application**: Shows a banner to continue an existing application with a redirect URL
+- **Continue Application**: Shows a banner to continue an existing application
 - **No CTA**: Returns no call-to-action data
 - Simulate auth errors

 ### Mocking startHostedApplication() calls

-Use the `startHostedApplication()` method to mock the `handleStartHostedApplication()` method.
+Use the `setStartHostedApplicationResponse()` method to mock the `startHostedApplication()` method.
 It can be configured to:

+- Return a success response
+- Simulate auth errors

+### Mocking continueHostedApplication() calls

+Use the `setContinueHostedApplicationResponse()` method to mock the `continueHostedApplication()` method.
+It can be configured to:

-- Return a valid response with a url to redirect the user to
+- Return a success response with a url to redirect the user to
 - Simulate auth errors

 ## Using it with real credentials